-On 8 April 2021, the General Meeting approved a share option plan for a total maximum number of options equal to the ratio between €6.4 million and the exercise price (i.e. the value equal to the arithmetic mean of the official stock exchange price during the month prior to assignment) for beneficiaries other than the Directors (no options have been assigned to the Directors).
+On 8 April 2021, the General Meeting approved a share option plan for a total maximum number of options equal to the ratio between €6.4 million and the exercise price (i.e. the value equal to the arithmetic mean of the official stock exchange price d ring the month pr or to assignment) for beneficiaries other than the Directors (no options have been assigned to the Directors).
 The options are exercisable in the two-year period following the end of the fifth year after the date of assignment.